Updated as per Nov 2020 circular of SEBI introducing Flexi Cap category

 Equity Mutual Funds

-As the name suggests these funds invest majority potion in equity, i.e. stocks of listed companies and related securities.
+As the name suggests these funds invest the majority potion in equity, i.e. stocks of listed companies and related securities.
 These are the most popular category of mutual funds.
 Any mutual fund in this category has at least 65% of total assets in equity.
 There are 11 sub-categories of equity mutual funds.

 1. Large Cap Mutual Funds: